johnnyleung10/johnnyleung10/README.md

 ![Notion](https://img.shields.io/badge/Notion-black?logo=notion)

 ### 🔭 I’m currently working on ...
+* Working on competitive systems for top esports game VALORANT as a SWE Intern @ [Riot Games](https://www.riotgames.com/en)

+### 👯 Previously worked on ...
+* Designing a XG Boost ML model for hardware data validation as a SWE Intern @ [Apple](https://www.apple.com/)
 * Building a ML powered slackbot for data access and support as a SWE Intern @ [Riot Games](https://www.riotgames.com/en)
-* Connecting with PMs in the industry to help educate students about Product Management as a Sponsorship Director @ [UWPM](https://www.instagram.com/uwaterloopm/?hl=en)

-### 👯 Previously worked on ...
 * Creating a business lead recommender system as a Data Science Intern @ [Scotiabank](https://www.scotiabank.com/ca/en/personal.html)
 * Crafting an educational mobile music game as a Game/Applications Developer Intern @ [Sonical.ly](https://www.sonical.ly/)

+* Connecting with PMs in the industry to help educate students about Product Management as a Sponsorship Director @ [UWPM](https://www.instagram.com/uwaterloopm/?hl=en)

 ### 🌱 I’m currently learning ...
-* Fullstack
-* Web3
+* Cloud Computing

 ### 💬 Ask me about ...
-* Playing Valorant and COD
+* Playing Valorant, Spiderman Miles Morales, and COD
 * Following the NFL 🏈

 ### 📫 How to reach me ...